 Step 2: Use the tire pressure gauge.
 Press the open end of the tire pressure gauge against the end of the open valve stem.
 Make sure to keep the gauge squarely against the end so that no air escapes.
 If placed properly against the valve stem, you should not hear any hissing.

 Step 3: Check the readout.
 Depending on the type of tire pressure gauge, check the readout to determine the amount of air pressure in the tire.
 On a manual gauge, the readout is a long plastic piece, or bar, with markings and numbers representing pounds of pressure that fits into the end of the gauge.
 A digital gauge provides a digital readout on the side of the device.
 An analog gauge uses a needle to indicate the amount of pressure.

 Step 4: Check the gauge.
 As you check the air pressure of each tire, make it a point to remember, or even write down, the pressure reading for each tire.
 In addition, check the spare tire to make sure the air pressure is at the proper level.

 Step 5: Replace the valve stem caps.
 As you check the reading on each tire, replace the valve stem cap.
 This helps to keep any air from escaping from a leaky valve stem.

 How to Add Air to Your Car Tires

 If you need to put air into your car’s tires, you need a compressor at your home or access to an air compressor at a gas station, mechanic, or elsewhere.

-Making sure your tires have enough air pressure helps to keep your car safe while in motion.
-Check all four on a regular basis and make it part of your routine maintenance schedule.
+Making sure your tires have enough air pressure helps to keep your car safe and fuel efficient while in motion.
+Check both the front and rear tires on a regular basis and make it part of your routine maintenance schedule.